Cuban Five: Appeals

 After the arrests, motions by the defense for a change of venue, on the basis that Miami was a venue too associated with exile Cubans, were denied, despite the fact that the trial began just five months after the heated Elian Gonzalez affair.
 The jury did not include any Cuban-Americans but 16 of the 160 members of the jury pool "knew the victims of the shootdown or knew trial witnesses who had flown with them."
 On August 9, 2005, a three-judge panel of the United States Court of Appeals for the Eleventh Circuit in Atlanta unanimously overturned the convictions and sentences of the Cuban Five and ordered a new trial outside Miami, saying that the Cuban exile community and the trial publicity made the trial unfavorable and prejudicial to the defendants.
 This was the first time a Federal Circuit Court of Appeals reversed a trial court's finding with respect to venue.
-However, on October 31, 2005 the Atlanta court agreed to a U.S. government request to review the decision, and in August 2006 the ruling for a new trial was reversed by a 10–2 vote of the Eleventh Circuit Court of Appeal sitting en banc.
+However, on October 31, 2005, the Atlanta court agreed to a U.S. government request to review the decision, and in August 2006 the ruling for a new trial was reversed by a 10–2 vote of the Eleventh Circuit Court of Appeal sitting en banc.
 Charles R. Wilson wrote the opinion of the majority.

 On June 4, 2008, a three-judge panel of the Eleventh Circuit Court of Appeals upheld the convictions of the "Five" but vacated and remanded for resentencing in district court the sentences of Guerrero, Labañino, and Fernando González.
-The court affirmed the sentences of Gerardo Hernandez and Rene Gonzalez.
+The court affirmed the sentences of Gerardo Hernández and René González.
 The court held that the sentencing judge had made six serious errors and remanded the case back to the same court.
 The decision was drawn up by William Pryor.
 In January 2009, the Five appealed to the U.S. Supreme Court.
 Twelve amicus curiae briefs were filed.

 In May 2009, in response to the request for Supreme Court of the United States review of the panel decision by Judge Pryor, Solicitor General Elena Kagan, on behalf of President Barack Obama, filed a brief asking that the petition for a writ of certiorari be denied.
 On June 15, 2009, the Supreme Court denied review.

 On October 13, 2009, Antonio Guerrero's sentence was reduced to 21 years and 10 months.
 On December 8, 2009, Ramón Labañino and Fernando González's sentences were reduced to 30 years and to 17 years and 9 months, respectively.